 Cloudways Server Management Console

 We have now finished playing around with all the application settings on Cloudways.
 It is time to have some fun exploring your server.
-To switch over to your server management console, click on the server icon in the top-right corner.
+To switch over to your server management screen, click on the server icon in the top-right corner.

 You will now be welcomed on your server action.

-Over here, you can view your public IP address and your SFTP & SSH credentials.
+Over here, you can view your public IP address, your SFTP and SSH credentials.

 Server & Application Monitoring